Ryan McHugh: Player profile

 McHugh's footballing intelligence is equivalent to that of Peter Canavan and his instincts are similar to Maurice Fitzgerald.
 He is possessed of a low centre of gravity and a slight physical frame.
 With an excellent positional sense, he dips his shoulders to set off on a run.
 Over 30 metres he can accelerate his pace.
 His mannerisms and temperament are more similar to his father than the other McHughs.
 Though he plays in the half-back line, he is often a goalscorer.

 McHugh has been likened to a child of school-going age — "You'd think he had just stepped off a school bus", Benny Tierney, the GAA pundit, once said.
-His former county manager Jim McGuinness has suggested: "Even when the big hits are going in, Ryan has the ability to summon that little shimmy that helps to take him past defenders and allows him to set up colleagues."
+His county manager Jim McGuinness has suggested: "Even when the big hits are going in, Ryan has the ability to summon that little shimmy that helps to take him past defenders and allows him to set up colleagues."
 Ciarán Kilkenny is another admirer.